Want to join our staff team?

 Position open until filled.

-Are you a graduate student currently registered at a BC post-secondary institution and residing in BC and interested in learning more about patient-oriented research (POR) over the summer months?
+Are you a graduate student currently registered at a BC post-secondary institution and residing in BC and interested in learning more about patient-oriented research (POR)?

 We have a project we’d like your help with.
 The BC SUPPORT Unit will develop a registry to help members of the public better understand what organizations in BC engage patients in patient-oriented research.
 The student undertaking this paid project will complete an inventory of such organizations through online searches and interviews and will consult with our provincial Patient Council.
 This full time role can be completed virtually from your home office with weekly webconference (Zoom) check-ins with the project leads.

 Interested?
-Send your CV/resume and cover letter explaining why this position is of interest to you to firstname.lastname@example.org.
+Please send your CV/resume and cover letter to: firstname.lastname@example.org

 You must be:

-- A resident of BC during the position period of May-September 2020.
+- A resident of BC during the position period of July-November 2020

-- Currently registered in a graduate studies program at a BC post-secondary institution.
+- Currently registered in a graduate studies program at a BC post-secondary institution, or a recent grad of such a program

 - Capable of taking part in regular online meetings